 Sections 301 through 317: proceed either up or down to the United Club 300 Level concourse and continue through the exit doors to the East Colonnade concourse and exit down the East Colonnade exterior stairs.
 You may also take the nearest interior stairs down to ground level, out through the east gates.

-PNC SUITES, PROVEN IT SKYLINE SUITE OR PRESS BOX:
+PNC SUITES, SKYLINE SUITE OR PRESS BOX:

 Exit out through the back of the press box or Suite, turn either right or left to the nearest stairs down to the East Colonnade concourse and proceed to the East Colonnade exterior stairs.
 Continue down to ground level.
-In the Proven IT Skyline Suite, you have the option of taking the stairwell inside the suite down to the Promenade Level.
+In the Skyline Suite, you have the option of taking the stairwell inside the suite down to the Promenade Level.
 From there, proceed down the nearest staircase to ground level and out through the south gates.

-GUEST WITH A DISABILITY:
+GUEST WITH DISABILITIES:

 If you require assistance, please see the nearest usher.
 Our usher staff has been trained to assist you to the nearest exit or Area of Refuge during an evacuation.
 Once you have left the stadium, proceed as far away from the gates as possible.